doughphunghus/7d2dModlets/README.md

 Khelldon-GetHorny - Works in a18.
 Tested on all vanilla vehicles.

+Khelldon-ScreamerBears - Works in a18.
+Modifies so one of the 4 bears available is a screamer, TODO: Have not tested this.

 Khelldon-AwwNuts - Nuts work for repairing some things (not all items tested).
-Have not checked they can be looted.
+TODO: Have not checked they can be looted.

+Khelldon-StarterCrate - BROKEN for a18.
+Causes game load to hang

 !!
 The rest have not been tested yet !!!!